Author: Josef Boehle, PhD

 representatives need to exercise their moral authority and mobilize the vast

-us, in turn, must recognize the growing importance of religious factors for
+The rest of us, in turn, must recognize the growing importance of religious

 In